-- Squeezing your pecs, pause for a moment and then lower the dumbbells to complete your first repetition.
+- Squeezing your pecs, pause for a moment, then return to the start.
+That’s one rep.

-- Begin with sitting on the floor with your legs are straight in front of you.
+- Begin with sitting on the floor with your legs straight in front of you.

-- Grab a dumbbell in each hand with a neutral grip, lay down on the floor and hold them besides your chest.
-Bend your knees to 30-45 degree angle.
+- Grab a dumbbell in each hand with a neutral grip, lay down on the floor, and hold it beside your chest.
+Bend your knees to a 30-45 degree angle.